MathieuAvila/milendall/README.rst

 - Mazes are bound (not open worlds), but can loop in bizarre ways
 - Gravity is dynamic and unusual
 - Objects can be rescaled when passing through some gates
-- FPS classics: Enemies get on the way.
-Can be fought with weapons & ammo
+- There are some objects left that gives time bonuses
-- Objects can change in nature, contrary to most FPS (health bonuses become deathly mines, and so on...)
+- Objects can change in nature, contrary to most FPS (time bonuses become time maluses, and so on...)

 Requirements
 ============